 The walk up Primrose Hill

-You exit Regents park by taking the bridge over the Regents Canal, where you will walk to the main road.
-Once here, walk left and you will reach a corner entrance into Primrose hill.
+You exit Regents park by taking the bridge over the Regents Canal, and then onto Prince Albert Road (the main road).
+Once there, walk left and you will reach a corner entrance into Primrose hill park.

-Once in Primrose hill, you can walk along this main trail which will take you right up to the top, for arguably the best view of London.
+Once in Primrose hill, you can walk along the main public footpath, which will take you right up to the top, for arguably the best view of London.

-More walks near Regents Park and Primrose Hill
+More walking routes near Regents Park and Primrose Hill

-Having seen a view of the city, if you now fancy a taste of it, you could go and try the city loop of the Jubilee Walkway.
-It’s super short but has some great history behind it.
+Having seen a view of the city, if you now fancy getting deep into the heart of it, you could go and try the city loop of the Jubilee Walkway.
+It’s super short, but has some great history behind it.

 Pin it for later: How to walk from Regents Park to Primrose Hill